rindi-ps/Data-Analyst-Portfolio/README.md

 - Learned about the data-driven mindset, analysis workflow, and the role of a Data Analyst in supporting decision-making through data.

 ### Key Business Metrics
-- Gained understanding of essential business metrics such as Revenue, Conversion Rate, and Customer Retention, along with their business implications.
+- Gained understanding of essential business metrics such as Revenue, Conversion Rate, and Return On Investment, along with their business implications.

 ### Statistics for Data Analysis
 - Studied descriptive statistics, data distribution, and how to apply statistical concepts to support business decisions.